aaronfs07/9linedefense-knowledge/docs/index.md

-# Welcome to Brain Picker
+# Welcome to 9 Line Defense's Knowledge Base!

-** I created a virtual one for you because I'm tired of you picking mine.**
+** Learn Continually - there's always "one more thing" to learn! -Steve Jobs**